OpenTranslationBible/open-bible/en-GB/25.Lamentations/md/lamentations-03.md

 ## Lamentations 3:55

-I called on Your name, Lord, from the depths of the pit.
+I called upon Your name, Lord, from the depths of the pit.

 ## Lamentations 3:56

-You heard my plea: “Do not close Your ears to my cry for relief.”
+You heard my plea: “Do not turn a deaf ear to my cry for relief.”

 ## Lamentations 3:57